 Neighborhood Fund provides resources to community groups (non-501(c)3) seeking to impact their community at the local level.
 Since 1991, more than 300 neighborhood projects have received an estimated $2,000,000 in grants and technical assistance to support community organizing, neighborhood gardens, youth fitness activities, cultural events and more.

-Neighborhood groups and organizations will have two opportunities to apply for funding through the Neighborhood Fund in 2013.
+Neighborhood groups and organizations will have the opportunity to apply for funding through the Neighborhood Fund during fall 2014.
 See materials below for eligibility requirements and application documents, as well as orientation information.
-Grant deadlines are as follows:

 Neighborhood Fund Guidelines